You’ve looked at buying a Seagate Backup Plus – Ultra Touch, Slim or Portable.

 And choosing Eject from the Menu.

-Then you can plug out your USB cable and put your Seagate Backup Plus Drive away.
+Wait till the drive icon has disappeared from your desktop.
+Then you can plug out your USB cable and put your Seagate external drive away.

 Frequently Asked Questions